next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 <div align="center">
   <h1>LLM & RAG Evaluation Playbook</h1>
-  <h3>A comprehensive guide for evaluating LLMs and RAG systems in production applications</h3>
+  <h3>A comprehensive guide for evaluating LLMs, RAG and agentic systems in production applications</h3>
   <p class="tagline"> <a href="https://odsc.com/speakers/llm-rag-evaluation-playbook-for-production-apps/">ODSC 2025 Webinar by Paul Iusztin</a> - Click to learn more about the webinar and speaker</p>
 </div>

-This guide will help you set up and run the webinar.
+This guide will help you set up and run the webinar, where we will explore the following topics:

+- Add a prompt monitoring layer.
+- Visualize the quality of the embeddings.
+- Evaluate the context from the retrieval step used for RAG.
+- Compute application-level metrics to expose hallucinations, moderation issues, and performance (using LLM-as-judges).
+- Log the metrics to a prompt management tool to compare the experiments.

 # 📑 Table of Contents